A Great Wonder of the West

 Malheur Lake, the largest freshwater marsh in the west has been plagued with an over-population of invasive common carp.
 These non-native fish feed on and uproot the aquatic plants that once made Malheur Lake an immensely productive freshwater marsh for birds and other wildlife.
 Adding to the decline of aquatic vegetation, powerful persistent winds make it difficult for aquatic plants to re-root or grow in the lake because the muddy water keeps sunlight from reaching them.
 And the problems are not just in the lake.
 Crumbling infrastructure and other forms of irrigation are making it increasingly difficult to sustain the traditional method of forage production through wild flood irrigation.

 The Harney Basin Wetlands Collaborative is focused on improving aquatic health and maintaining wet meadow habitats throughout the watersheds for Harney and Malheur Lakes and the streams and rivers that flow into them.
 The collaborative effort includes conducting research that will help guide decisions toward restoring Malheur Lake.
 It’s also supporting landowners as they make infrastructure changes like upgrading their water management systems and adding and/or moving fencing to impact when and where their cattle graze.

 High Desert Partnership's Role

-Like all our collaborative working groups, HDP supports activities, promotes open communication, and keeps the wheels of progress moving forward so HBWI can do its work.
-To find out how to get involved with HBWI, contact High Desert Partnership at 541-573-7820 or email@example.com.
+Like all our collaborative working groups, HDP supports activities, promotes open communication, and keeps the wheels of progress moving forward so HBWC can do its work.
+To find out how to get involved with HBWC, contact High Desert Partnership at 541-573-7820 or firstname.lastname@example.org.